 How Soon Will I See Results After Skin Resurfacing?

 Results are not immediate.
 After your treatment, your skin will be red and mildly inflamed.
 This can last for a few days.
-There can be some abrasions on areas with thinner skin, such as the forehead.
-But as the skin calms down and gets to work building new collagen and new skin cells, you’ll begin to see results.
+There can be some abrasions on areas with thinner skin.
+Tiny little dark marks will be visible with more superficial treatments.
+These can last 7 to 10 days.
+As the skin heals and gets to work building new collagen, you’ll begin to see results.
 You should begin to see noticeable improvements in two weeks.
 These improvements will continue to build for 3-6 months.
-Your results should last for up to one year.
-At that point, your collagen levels in the treated areas will begin to drop again.
-Improvements in skin texture and with issues such as broken blood vessels are permanent.

 Are There Side Effects With Fractora?